andersea/HTMLClassSuggestionsVSCode/README.md

 The extension is bundled with all necessary requirements, so it should be plug and play.

 ## Release Notes

+### 1.0.4

+Basic Vue support - Suggestions should now be available in html templates in vue components.
+Hardened the css aggregator against malformed css which could break parsing completely in certain cases.

 ### 1.0.3